n1kdo/BandSelector/README.md

 * Automatic power-up of K3 and K4 radios using accessory connector pin.
 The band selector can be configured to automatically power up a attached K3 or K4 10 seconds after the Band Selector powers up.
+* Smart antenna selection based on band.
+If you have more than one antenna for a given band, the logic selects the antenna that matches the fewest other bands, which is hopefully the best fit.
+If that antenna is in use by the other radio, then it selects the next-best match.
+When more than one antenna is available for the given band, the front panel Next/Prev buttons let you select other antennas that support the selected band.
 * Inexpensive (relatively) compared to existing commercial solutions.
-  About $77 for each band selector, if you build one or two yourself.
+  About 77 USD for each band selector, if you build one or two yourself.
   (Circuit boards come in threes from Oshpark.)
-The [Antenna Switch Controller](https://github.com/n1kdo/AntennaSwitchControl) costs about $106; the most expensive part is the [DXE-RR2X8B 2x8 remote controlled switch](https://www.dxengineering.com/parts/DXE-RR2X8B), which is rather expensive at $669.
+The [Antenna Switch Controller](https://github.com/n1kdo/AntennaSwitchControl) costs about 106 USD; the most expensive part is the [DXE-RR2X8B 2x8 remote controlled switch](https://www.dxengineering.com/parts/DXE-RR2X8B), which is not inexpensive at 669 USD.
 * Open Source Hardware and Software.
 Do what you will with attribution.

 ![Band Selector](images/band-selector.jpg "Band Selector") Band Selector